James Caverly: Portrayals of deafness in media

+Only Murders in the Building

 Through Only Murders in the Building he had the opportunity to craft and artfully act as a complex deaf character.
 Caverly has previously indicated, "there are one too many creators who write disabled characters as two-dimensional: fixating on their disability without room for growth."
-However, Caverly worked with series co-creator John Hoffman and director Cherien Dabis "to figure out how to portray Theo authentically without feeling like a gimmick.
+Caverly worked with series co-creator John Hoffman and director Cherien Dabis "to figure out how to portray Theo authentically without feeling like a gimmick.
 Aside from the dialogue changes, [the trio] talked about how a deaf person views the world," making the character creation "a true collaborative effort between the creators and [Caverly] to bring the character to life."

-In 2021, the series included an episode that had only one line of dialogue and featured Caverly's character.
+In 2021, the series included an episode that had only one line of spoken dialogue and featured Caverly's character and ASL dialogues.
 When asked about the episode, Caverly said, "Framing the entire episode in the perspective of a Deaf person is a subversive act" because "[i]t forces the audience to listen closely, but with their eyes instead of ears."
 In crafting the episode, Caverly worked closely with director Cherien Dabis to more accurately represent his experiences as a deaf person, including camera angles.
 Additionally, the episode's screenwriters, Stephen Markley and Ben Philippe, shied away from making Caverly's character too "exceptional," indicating that people with disabilities, much like able-bodied people, are imperfect but not villainous.

-Caverly appeared in the second season of Only Murders in the Building and further highlighted the existing misrepresentation of deafness in media.
-Importantly, Caverly's and Selena Gomez's characters attempt to converse with one another, but Gomez's character does not know sign language.
+In 2022, Caverly appeared in the second season of Only Murders in the Building and further highlighted the existing misrepresentation of deafness in media.
+Importantly, Caverly's and Selena Gomez's characters attempt to converse with each other, but Gomez's character does not know sign language.
 Caverly's character informs her that he can only catch about a third of what she says based on reading lips.
 This scene, in particular, is important because "Communication is something that, when Deaf people are present on-screen, usually isn’t perceived as a problem when it is."

-After working on Only Murders in the Building, Caverly has stated that he is ready to explore more roles that do not fixate on the character's hearing loss, especially when the character's deafness does not elevate the plot.
+After working on Only Murders in the Building, Caverly said that he is ready to explore more roles that do not fixate on the character's hearing loss, especially when the character's deafness does not elevate the plot.
 He asserts that "true inclusion would mean more disabled people in the writing room, behind the camera, and on the production team."
 Including disabled people in every step of the process would, he claims, help to "dismantle" the "tired portrayal of disabled characters on TV."

 Awards and honors

-The Only Murders in the Building episode "The Boy from 6B" was given the Seal of Authentic Representation from the Ruderman Family Foundation for Caverly's portrayal of Theo, as an actor with a disability and at least five lines of dialogue.
+In 2022, the Only Murders in the Building episode "The Boy from 6B" was given the Seal of Authentic Representation from the Ruderman Family Foundation for Caverly's portrayal of Theo, as an actor with a disability and at least five lines of dialogue.

-In 2022, Caverly was predicted to receive an Emmy Award nomination for his role on Only Murders in the Building, which would have made him the first deaf actor to be nominated, though he did not receive a nomination.
+Also in 2022, Caverly was thought to be a possible contender for an Emmy Award nomination for his role on Only Murders in the Building, which would have made him the first deaf actor to be nominated; he did not receive a nomination.